akshaysravindran/akshaysravindran.github.io/_pages/about.md

 e) Point process characterization of heartbeat dynamics measured using Photoplethysmography <br/>

 <br/>
-Before joining the University of Houston for my doctoral studies, I worked at Health Technology Innovation Center at the IIT Madras, India as a Research Intern for a year.
+Before joining the University of Houston for my doctoral studies, I worked at Health Technology Innovation Center at the <span style="color:LightCoral ">IIT Madras</span>, India as a Research Intern for a year.
 During that time I worked on developing wearable vital signal monitoring devices.
 I earned my Bachelor’s Degree in Electrical and Electronics Engineering from the TKM College of Engineering, University of Kerala, India in 2015.